REMS TA Center Creative Materials

 Email Signature Banners

-These banners can be added to email signature lines to share the Guides, CoP, and EOP Interactive Tools with practitioners in the field, K-12 schools, and IHEs.
+These banners can be added to email signature lines to share the School Guide, IHE Guide, ASM Training Guide, CoP, and EOP Interactive Tools with practitioners in the field, K-12 schools, and IHEs.

 information on developing high-quality EOPs, on joining our CoP, and using, installing, or downloading our EOP Interactive Tools.